-Things To Try If Your Recovery Disks Fail To Install
+Things To Try If Your Recovery Disks Do Not Work

 - Make sure you are using the correct recovery disks.
 If you’re anything like me, you have several sets of recovery disks lying around for different machines.